 Because digital asset management solutions allow you to define role hierarchies and user permissions across all workflows, each user is able to understand his or her role better, propelling them to work on assigned tasks with laser focus.

 Digital asset management enables users to find assets faster

 In fact, employees without access to a DAM system spend five times longer looking for the right assets.

-DAM software uses metadata to quickly find “lost” digital or media files with minimal effort.
+DAM software uses metadata to quickly find a “lost” digital file or media asset with minimal effort.
 Even tangential search terms can help you find what you’re looking for if the asset concerned has rich amounts of metadata.

 Digital asset management speeds up time-to-market

 As market trends evolve and new technologies emerge, businesses are finding it harder to meet and exceed customer expectations.
 A digital asset management system allows businesses to keep up with these changes.

 Thanks to its integration capabilities, intuitive interface, collaborative environment, and streamlined processes, a DAM software can help you thrive in a multi-channel environment.
 It speeds up your organization’s ability to execute campaigns, from ideation to development to execution.

 Digital asset management eliminates risk of license non-compliance

 Most digital or media assets can be obtained for free, but the really good ones have licensing agreements attached to them.
 It gets difficult to keep tabs with these agreements when you have a massive database of photos, audio files, videos, and logos to keep tabs on.

 Non-compliance to such agreements not only make you liable to pay fines, but it can also tarnish your brand’s reputation.
 Many organizations have closed up shop due to negative press and you don’t want your organization to suffer the same fate.